KafayatAkinwande/Ecommerce-Revenue-Trend-and-Performance-Analysis/README.md

 ##### Strategic Implication:
 Clear seasonal cycles enable proactive inventory planning, campaign timing optimization, and category-specific promotional strategies (e.g., Watches & Gifts for Black Friday, Health & Beauty for mid-year).

-- Acceleration: Growth rate appears to accelerate in H2 2018, with recent months showing highest revenue

 #### Year-over-Year Growth Analysis

 ##### Strategic Insight:
 The 114% year-over-year revenue growth is exceptional for an established marketplace.
-More importantly, this growth is volume-driven (order count +140%) rather than price-driven (AOV -1%), indicating successful customer acquisition and retention strategies.
-The stable AOV suggests we are maintaining product mix and not chasing high-ticket items at the expense of accessibility.
+More importantly, this growth is volume-driven (order count +140%) as well as price-driven , indicating successful customer acquisition and retention strategies.
+The stable AOV suggests we are maintaining product mix and price stability in achieving  accessibility.

 ##### Run Rate Projection:
 Based on Q3 2018 performance (Jun-Aug), the annualized run rate is R$10.25M, suggesting potential full-year 2018 revenue of R$10-11M if momentum continues.